 About Bosco Cole

-Bosco Cole has been involved in the political, legal, civic and faith-based communities for over 3 decades.
+Throughout his extensive career, Bosco Cole has been involved in the political, legal, civic, and faith-based communities.
 His combined passions of people and politics have culminated in four areas of specialty:

-More than 30 years and many experiences from the front lines of life, where he interacted with people from across all economic spectrums, have culminated in knowing the time is right for Bosco Cole to share his Winning Formula.
-Those who implement it will feel its impact from the campaign trail to the implementation of their platforms.
+Countless experiences from the front lines of life, where he interacted with people from across all economic spectrums, have culminated in knowing the time is right for Bosco to present his Winning Formula.
+Those who apply it will feel its impact from the campaign trail to the application of their platforms.

 Bosco eventually crossed paths with Lon Day, Jr., co-founder of Days Inn, who became his friend and mentor.
 Day taught Bosco in parables about the tenacity and perseverance life requires.
 From Day, he learned that true philanthropy involves both money and time and that the contribution of time often makes the longest-lasting impact.

-For over ten years, Bosco organized, planned, produced and co-chaired the highly successful and well-attended nonpartisan, international event in Atlanta: the Congressman John Lewis Multicultural Festival, celebrating what Lewis coined as building “an all-encompassing community that values the dignity of every individual – what I like to call the Beloved Community.”
-Bringing together local residents, global representatives and governmental consulates alike, the festival highlights included:
+For over ten years, Bosco organized, planned, produced, and co-chaired the highly successful and well-attended nonpartisan, international event in Atlanta: the Congressman John Lewis Multicultural Festival, celebrating what Lewis coined as building “an all-encompassing community that values the dignity of every individual – what I like to call the Beloved Community.”